murbanski/affected_on_destroy/README.md

 	=> #<Post id: 2, blog_id: 1, content: "Ruby tricks #2", created_at: "2009-06-26 01:48:45", updated_at: "2009-06-26 01:48:45">

 What records will be affected when we destroy user 'marcin'?

 	>> marcin.affected_on_destroy
 	=> [#<Blog id: 1, user_id: 1, name: "My Ruby Blog", created_at: "2009-06-26 01:47:57", updated_at: "2009-06-26 01:47:57">,
 	#<Post id: 1, blog_id: 1, content: "Ruby tricks #1", created_at: "2009-06-26 01:48:40", updated_at: "2009-06-26 01:48:40">,
 	#<Post id: 2, blog_id: 1, content: "Ruby tricks #2", created_at: "2009-06-26 01:48:45", updated_at: "2009-06-26 01:48:45">]

-A bit cleaner summary - only with model name and id:
-	>> puts marcin.affected_on_destroy_info
-	Blog 1
-	Post 1
-	Post 2
-	=> nil

 Which models are affected when destroying user?

 	>> User.affected_on_destroy
 	=> ["Blog", "Post"]

 Same for blog:

 	>> Blog.affected_on_destroy
 	=> ["Post"]